TRaSH-Guides/Guides/RadarrV3/Collection-of-Custom-Formats-for-RadarrV3.md

 ## Collection of Custom Formats for Radarr V3 (Aphrodite)

-Here I will try to collect a collection of most needed/used Custom Formats.
+Here I will try to collect a collection of the most needed and commonly used Custom Formats.
-That I've found on discord or created myself with the help of others.
+These have been collected from either disucssions on discord or that I created with help from others.

 > Keep in mind Custom Formats are made to fine tune your Quality Profile !!!
 >
 > Meaning: Quality Profile trumps Custom Formats !!!

-With the coming of Radarr V3 Custom Formats are much more advanced/powerful than with v0.2, although this also means a Custom Format is much more complicated to setup.
+With Radarr V3, Custom Formats are much more advanced/powerful than with v0.2, although this also means a Custom Format is much more complicated to setup.

 ------